|The SDRPlay RSP2pro (left) and RSP1a receivers (right)|

 A more flexible solution would be to use a low-pass filter.
-As we noted above, the 12 MHz roll-off of the built-in (2-12 MHz) filter just doesn't do much at 20 meters, but if we had a filter that had a sharp cut off beginning, say, at 8 MHz, we could use it for 80, 60 and 40 meters
+As we noted above, the 12 MHz roll-off of the built-in (2-12 MHz) filter just doesn't do much to suppress signals from 20 meters, but if we had a filter that had a sharp cut off beginning, say, at 8 MHz, we could use it for 80, 60 and 40 meters

 The obvious down-side for this is that if you are tuning all over the HF spectrum you'd have to manually remove or bypass any such filtering when you tuned beyond the range that the added filter would pass.

 - The receivers mentioned at the beginning of the article (SDRPlay, AirSpy HF, RTLSDR, etc.) have analog-to-digital converters that cover only a portion of the HF spectrum, using a frequency mixer to convert a range of frequencies from the range of interest to a lower frequency, which is then fed into the converter.
 Limiting the amount of spectrum being ingested by the receiver - particularly when appropriate filtering is used - can improve performance, reduce cost, and especially reduce the total amount of data, allowing a modest computer (older PC, Raspberry Pi) to be used with it.